menhera-org/TabArray/README.md

 ## Usage

 The button to open the main controls is by default added at the tab bar at the top, as shown below.
-The button has theree dots.
+The button has three dots.

 ![screenshot](tab-button.png)